Fort Meadow Reservoir

 The Fort Meadow Reservoir ends at the borders of Hudson and Marlborough.

-The pond consists of a primary and secondary basin, separated by a narrows near the center of the two.
+The lake consists of a primary and secondary basin, separated by a narrows near the center of the two.
 The primary basin is split into two sections by a road.

 Two public beaches are located on the secondary basin.
 Centennial Beach lies on the Hudson side while Memorial Beach lies on the Marlborough side.

 Motorized boating is allowed, making it a popular local destination for recreation.